mishide/Springboard/Capstone_1/readme.md

 Future Development
 ========================================================
 Test several stacking methods to search for improved accuracy - this would provide additional layers of testing results to verify.
-Test and train on more data, 309 samples is not bad to start but much more would be needed to validate results condidently.
+Test and train LR and SVM on more data, 309 samples is not bad to start but much more would be needed to validate results condidently.
 Create unique splits to data prior to train-test split to test sparse data processing for small radiology departments with fewer results to run.